awsdocs/amazon-opensearch-service-developer-guide/doc_source/ism.md

 }
 ```

+### Reduce replica count<a name="ism-example-replica"></a>

-This second, simpler sample policy reduces replica count to zero after seven days to conserve disk space and then deletes the index after 21 days\.
+This sample policy reduces replica count to zero after seven days to conserve disk space and then deletes the index after 21 days\.
 This policy assumes your index is non\-critical and no longer receiving write requests; having zero replicas carries some risk of data loss\.

 ```
 {